SingStar: SingStar Dance and SingStar Guitar

 Sony expanded SingStar brand with the release of SingStar Dance and SingStar Guitar.
 In addition to singing, the first game adds a dancing element using the PlayStation Move controller, while the second allows players to play guitar using any compatible guitar controller.
 Guitar was released in October 2010, while Dance was released the following month.
 No further titles have been released in either series.
 However, SingStar Dance did have a spin-off series of dancing games called DanceStar Party.

 Free-to-play

 In autumn 2012, SingStar was made as free-to-play, via a then-free SingStar application included in the PlayStation 3 software update.
 New features included the ability to use the PlayStation Eye as a microphone, and new Trophies.
 Songs can be played from PlayStation 2 and PlayStation 3 retail discs (but cannot be copied onto the Hard Drive), as well as songs bought from the SingStore.

 PlayStation 3 firmware 4.30 was released on 24 October.
 This release caused some complaints, as the application icon was made mandatory for all European PlayStation 3 users, and cannot be removed from the XMB menu.
-Various petitions have been started in response to the new icon, but no changes have been made as of today, except on 28 October 2014, when the XMB icon was updated.
-The icon is still appearing as of today.
+Various petitions have been started in response to the new icon, but no changes had been made, except on 28 October 2014, when the XMB icon was updated.
+The icon still appears as of today, but can now be deleted by the user.